Forcing the $\Pi^1_n$-Uniformization Property: Main Proof

-The next (obvious) Lemma tells us that the $f$-values of rank 0 constitute a reasonable choice. \begin{lemma} Let $(\forceP, \forceR,I)$ be 1-allowable over $W$ with respect to $F$, let $G$ be $\forceP$-generic and let $(x,y,m,0) \in I^G$.
-Then in $W[G]$, $(x,y) \in A_m$ and for every $\forceQ \in W[G]$ such that $\forceR \Vdash ``\forceQ$ is 0-allowable $"$, it holds that $\forceQ \Vdash (x,y) \in A_m$. \end{lemma} \begin{proof} This follows immediately from the definitions. \end{proof} In particular, the last Lemma tells us that for those $A_m$ where we found $f$-values of rank 0 in a 1-allowable iteration, these $f$-values are valid ones as they will stay in $A_m$ throughout the 1-allowable iteration and there is exactly one value for every $x$ and $m$ with non-empty $A_m$ section at $x$.
-If for every $m$ and every $x$, the $f(m,x)$-value would have rank 0, we would have found already a universe in which the $\Pi^1_3$-uniformization property holds.
-Unfortunately this is not the case so we have to continue.
+In particular, the last Lemma tells us that for those $A_m$ where we found $f$-values of rank 0 in a 1-allowable iteration, these $f$-values are valid ones as they will stay in $A_m$ throughout the 1-allowable iteration and we can always use additional 1-allowable forcings such that there is exactly one value for every $x$ and $m$ with non-empty $A_m$ section at $x$ which is not coded into $\vec{S}$.